 To check for a new version, EagleFiler contacts a Web server at c-command.com over a secure connection.
-EagleFiler transmits the following information to the server: the name of the product (EagleFiler) and its version, the version of macOS, the kind of processor that the Mac has, whether EagleFiler has been purchased, the values of certain esoteric preferences, and the name of the current language.
+EagleFiler transmits the following information to the server: the name of the product (EagleFiler) and its version, the version of macOS, the kind of Mac and processor, whether EagleFiler has been purchased, the values of certain esoteric preferences, and the name of the current language.
 This information is used to guide future development.
 No personal information is transmitted.